-- If you are a man with a female sex partner who may get pregnant, she will need a pregnancy test each month during your care and for 6 months after you stop ribavirin oral solution.
+- If you are a man with a female sex partner who may get pregnant, she will need a pregnancy test each month during your treatment and for 6 months after your last dose.

 - If you have sex without using 2 kinds of birth control that you can trust, if you think you may be pregnant, or if you miss your period, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Ribavirin Oral Solution) best taken?

 Use ribavirin oral solution as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.